PHACDataHub/DSCO-experimental-web-app-platform/README.md

 The EPIC for this work can be found at [this GitHub issue](https://github.com/PHACDataHub/DSCO-task-tracker-repo/issues/81)

-This EPIC is being tracked by the [DSCO's GitHub Project](https://github.com/orgs/PHACDataHub/projects/10/views/2) in general although this will encompass more than just the DSCO-experimental-web-app-platform.
+This EPIC is being tracked by the [DSCO's GitHub Project](https://github.com/orgs/PHACDataHub/projects/10/views/2) in general although this will encompass more than just this repo.

 ## 🤔 Problem statement that we are trying to solve